ethersync/ethersync/docs/decisions/09-multi-file.md

 We think that file operations like creating or deleting a file don't happen very often in our use cases.
 File edits, however, happen a lot in comparison.
 So it would be okay if our data structure would neglect the first two operations a bit.

-Here'a a list of problematic cases that can happen when dealing with directory structures.
+Here's a list of problematic cases that can happen when dealing with directory structures.
 In each case, we look at two peers, which have done some work in parallel (while offline), and now they try to reconnect.

 As a simplification, let's assume that there's no "move/rename" operation, and that those would just be mapped to a deletion and a creation.